 b.
 To send back (a case) to a lower court with instructions about further proceedings.

 This gives a whole new meaning to the term “transitive verb”.
 A remand can only originate from a higher tribunal or Court.
 The Regional Office is the lowest rung as most know.
 Here they make the decision.
 This is why you will see the term Agency of Original Jurisdiction or AOJ.
-If denied you appeal to the Board of Veterans Appeals or the BVA.
+The AOJ can’t remand it because they are the low man on this VA totem pole.When you get denied, you appeal to the Board of Veterans Appeals or the BVA.
 This is the coat and tie stage.
-If the RO stepped on their necktie and has failed to do something important (and they almost invariably do) the Veterans Law Judge(VLJ) will remand it back to the RO for a repair order.
+If the RO stepped on their necktie and failed to do something important (and they almost invariably do) the Veterans Law Judge(VLJ) will remand it back to the RO for a repair order.
 Some can be very lengthy in their demands.
 ROs are very slack about throwing these claims together.
 A good example is a Vet who is on SSD or SSI.
 The Board will want to look at those records to gauge the reason for the grant.
 Often there is much to be learned from them.
 The RO knows this yet regularly allows these appeals to go up without the records.
 What’s worse, if the Vet doesn’t obtain or submit them to the RO, the VA very well may make no effort to obtain them even when put on notice of their existence.
 This is the most common error and it continues day in and day out.

 Remands occur with regularity and sometimes numerous times, causing horrible delays.
 It is said that a remand can add a year to your appeal, if not more.
 The BVA has their own private remand center right there on I Ave. and Vermont NW.
 The only problem is you need to file a Waiver of Review in the First Instance granting the BVA judge the full authority to fix things without it going back on remand!
 See my discussion below.
 I’d say a one-year turnaround on an remanded Appeal to the RO is conservative.
 With the tremendous new backlog, it will only get worse.